 What’s the problem?

-Thanks to popular media representations of the so-called “third world” - and the relative rarity of empowering or complex portrayals - billions of diverse peoples are regularly and wrongfully stereotyped as hopeless, helpless and utterly miserable.
-And while few of it’s users (me included) intended to, "First World Problems" played a role in that.
+Thanks to popular media representations of the so-called “third world” - and the relative rarity of empowering and nuanced portrayals - billions of diverse peoples are regularly stereotyped as hopeless, helpless and utterly miserable.

-In Australia, homelessness is growing rapidly, we’re facing a national crisis of Indigenous imprisonment, an epidemic of domestic violence, and have a government that thinks it's a-ok to keep innocent people indefinitely locked up on Nauru and Manus island.
+Homelessness is growing rapidly in Australia.
+We’re facing a national crisis of Indigenous imprisonment and an epidemic of domestic violence.
+And we've got a government that reckons it's a-okay to lock up innocents in prison camps on Nauru and Manus island.

-While it’s good to keep some perspective on our worries, the thinking behind First World Problems obscures an obvious and important truth: we’re far more similar than we might think.
+The thinking behind "first world problems" obscures an obvious truth: we’re far more similar than we might think.

 Teju Cole says it well: